Our approach to planning requirements - coronavirus update

 We will approach the assessment of all proposals in a positive and proactive way, although a positive outcome is not necessarily guaranteed.
 As part of this assessment, we may identify limits to any changes you are proposing, such as limiting the times of operation to reduce noise to neighbours.
 We will always seek to work pragmatically with you to overcome any issues.

 We will write to you to confirm the outcome of our assessment.
 We will also notify the local Dorset Council ward member and the appropriate town or parish council of the outcome.
 Where proposals have been approved, it is unlikely that we will take planning enforcement action against temporary development or changes of use, even where these would technically require planning permission.
-This pragmatic approach to planning enforcement will apply for six months, and will be reviewed in December 2020.
+This pragmatic approach to planning enforcement will be reviewed in June 2021.
 We do however reserve the right to consider taking enforcement action if significant new information comes to light which indicates that the temporary changes are leading to significant adverse impacts.

 Please note that this free service only applies to temporary changes needed to help businesses get up and running during the current COVID-19 recovery period.
 Our standard charges will apply for any other planning advice enquiries, such as those involving permanent alterations or new buildings, and home extensions.